Friday, 3 November 2023

 Company: さとみ (Satomi)

-This tells us 里見治 (Osamu Satomi) was born in 1942.
+This tells us 里見治 (Satomi Hajime) was born in 1942.
 He entered university in 1960, and while in university he began selling game amusement machines. サミー工 業 (Sammy Industries) was founded in 1975.
 They became サミー (Sammy Corporation) in 1997.

 23歳で独立してアミューズメント機の販売を始めた里見だったが、アミューズメント機の需要が多くなってくると、㈱セガや㈱タイトーなど大きなメーカーが製造だけでなく直接販売もするようになった。こうなると、メーカーからゲーム機を買って販売していた里見は価格面で太刀打ちできなくなった。